KFreon/KaelsKabbage/content/posts/30-useful-blender-tips/index.md

 <!--more-->

+> Ok pretty much everything here is out of date and just wrong.
+> Things have updated a lot since.

+---

 # Circular Array
 This used to be a weird, complicated thing about parenting empties with offset origins, etc.
 Now, we just get a circle with verticies where you want them, then use Geometry nodes to instance whatever you want onto it.